Tampa Divorce Attorney – Nothing is More Important than Your Family

 What if I Need Relief Before the Divorce is Finalized?

-A Tampa Divorce Attorney will be able to file a request for temporary relief for alimony, child support time sharing.
+A Tampa Divorce Attorney will be able to file a request for temporary relief for alimony, child support, time sharing or use of the marital home.
 This is a crucial step in a contested divorce when the parties will not or cannot agree to providing financial assistance to their spouse, or access to the children.

 Is Mediation Required in a Contested Divorce?

 Yes.
 Mediation is required in a contested divorce in Florida.